Albert Strickler Memorial, Samuel F. and Sara G. Feinman, and Dr. Hirsch Herman Funds

 Kurt Rice established the Margaret R. Rice Scholarship Fund in 1987 in memory of his wife, Margaret R. Rice.
 It was her cherished desire to create an endowment to help gifted Jewish women obtain a music education.
 A limited number of grants of up to $2,000 are awarded to chosen recipients who attend local music schools to help with the financial demands of the “necessities of life.”
 Local music schools are advised each year of this scholarship and asked to submit names of eligible students.
 Interested students must submit a letter and resume to Jewish Federation.

-The Morton Stein Scholarship Fund for Orthodox Yeshivot in Israel enables financially needy residents of the Greater Philadelphia area, including high school and college-age youth, young adults and teachers in Jewish settings, to attend study programs in Orthodox Yeshivot in Israel.
+The Morton Stein Scholarship Fund for Orthodox Yeshivot in Israel enables financially needy residents of the Greater Philadelphia area, including high school and college-age youth, young adults and teachers in Jewish settings, to attend study programs in Orthodox Yeshivot and Seminaries in Israel.
 The purpose of the scholarship fund is to enhance the Jewish knowledge and identity of recipients and to help better prepare them for participating in and contributing to American Jewish communal life.